NCUR Travel Grants

 Please note that acceptance by the SOAR committee does not guarantee acceptance by NCUR.
 Applications should be sent to firstname.lastname@example.org.

-At the time of the conference, a student must have full-time status at the college, be of at least sophomore standing, and have completed at least one full-time semester at Moravian College.
+At the time of the conference, a student must have full-time status at the college, be of at least sophomore standing, and have completed at least one full-time semester at Moravian University.

-The work to be submitted to NCUR must have been completed while the student was enrolled at Moravian College.
+The work to be submitted to NCUR must have been completed while the student was enrolled at Moravian University.

 The faculty sponsor must be a current full-time faculty member, an Emeritus faculty member of the college, or a current adjunct faculty member who has taught at the college for at least two full years.